-(i) Members must obtain at least 40 units per calendar year of acceptable CPD learning activities which are relevant to their work.
-One unit is equal to one hour spent on an acceptable CPD learning activity.

-- (ii) At least 21 units must be verifiable units.
+- (d) Units required - (i) Members must obtain at least 40 units per calendar year of acceptable CPD learning activities which are relevant to their work.
+One unit is equal to one hour spent on an acceptable CPD learning activity. - (ii) At least 21 units must be verifiable units.
 A unit will be verifiable if the member can prove that he or she was involved in an acceptable CPD learning activity.
-A unit will be non-verifiable if the member is unable to prove that the CPD learning activity has taken place. - (iii) Members may carry forward a credit of up to 21 verifiable units from one year to the next. - (iv) Members must obtain their CPD units in areas relevant to their work and must comply with regulations 4(4)(c)(v) and (vi) below. - (v) All members, regardless of their role, must: - (aa) maintain competence in professional ethics; and - (bb) keep their business and finance knowledge up to date. - (vi) All members holding practising certificates, insolvency licences and/or carrying on exempt regulated activities or investment business in Ireland must: - (aa) maintain competence in the specialised areas of their practice; and - (bb) obtain an appropriate proportion of CPD units in those areas. - (vii) Where a member works for 770 hours or less over the course of a calendar year, he need not comply with the requirements of regulation 4(4)(c)(i) and (ii) provided that he can demonstrate that he has undertaken CPD relevant and sufficient for his role, save that he must obtain at least 19 units of non-verifiable CPD.
-This regulation does not apply to a member who: - (aa) undertakes audit or other regulated work; - (bb) is involved in the preparation or presentation of accounts of listed or other public interest entities; or - (cc) is a non-executive director of a listed entity.
+A unit will be non-verifiable if the member is unable to prove that the CPD learning activity has taken place. - (iii) Members may carry forward a credit of up to 21 verifiable units from one year to the next. - (iv) Members must obtain their CPD units in areas relevant to their work and must comply with regulations 4(4)(d)(v) and (vi) below. - (v) All members, regardless of their role, must: - (aa) maintain competence in professional ethics; and - (bb) keep their business and finance knowledge up to date. - All members holding practising certificates, insolvency licences and/or carrying on exempt regulated activities or investment business must: - (aa) maintain competence in the specialised areas of their practice; and - (bb) obtain an appropriate proportion of CPD units in those areas. - (vii) Where a member works for 770 hours or less over the course of a calendar year, he need not comply with the requirements of regulation 4(4)(d)(i) and (ii) provided that he can demonstrate that he has undertaken CPD relevant and sufficient for his role, save that he must obtain at least 19 units of nonverifiable CPD.
+This regulation does not apply to a member who: - (aa) undertakes audit or other regulated work; - (bb) is involved in the preparation or presentation of accounts of listed or other public interest entities; or - (cc) is a non-executive director of a listed entity. - (e) Records - (i) Individuals subject to this regulation 4(4) shall maintain records of both verifiable and non-verifiable CPD units obtained and of the relevance of those units to their role.
+In the case of verifiable units, the records shall include proof that the individual was involved in an acceptable CPD learning activity. - (ii) Such records shall be retained for three years and shall be subject to examination and verification by the Association and shall be provided to the Association upon their being requested in writing.
+Such records shall be provided within the deadline specified in the request, which shall be no sooner than seven days after the date of the request.
+Failure to comply with this regulation may lead to removal from the register of members in accordance with regulation 12.